-- If your phone number changes, make sure that you notify the bank so that the updated number appears in all systems.
+- If your phone number changes, make sure that you notify the bank so that the new, updated number appears in all systems.

 - If you receive unexpected or uninitiated text messages and emails requesting personal or financial information, treat them with suspicion, even if they were allegedly sent by the bank.